ietf-ccamp-wg/ietf-ccamp-optical-path-computation/draft-gbb-ccamp-optical-path-computation-yang.md

 # Introduction

-{{!I-D.ietf-teas-yang-path-computation}} describes some use cases, where a client needs to request underlying SDN controllers for path computation.
-In some of these use cases the underlying SDN controller can control a single-layer (OTN, WSON or Flexi-grid) or multi-layer Optical network.
+{{!I-D.ietf-teas-yang-path-computation}} describes key use cases, where a client needs to request underlying SDN controllers for path computation.
+In some of these use cases, the underlying SDN controller can control a single-layer optical technologies, including Optical Transport Network (OTN), Wavelength Switched Optical Networks (WSON), Flexi-grid, and multi-layer Optical network.

-This document define YANG data models, which augment the generic Path Computation RPC defined in {{!I-D.ietf-teas-yang-path-computation}}, with technology-specific augmentations required to request path computation to an underlying Optical SDN controller.
+This document defines YANG data models, which augment the generic Path Computation RPC defined in {{!I-D.ietf-teas-yang-path-computation}}, with technology-specific augmentations required to request path computation to an underlying Optical SDN controller.
 These models allow a client to delegate path computation tasks to the underlying Optical SDN controller without having to obtain optical-layer information from the controller and performing feasible path computation itself.
-This is especially helpful in cases where computing optically-feasible paths requires knowledge of physical-layer states, such as optical impairments, which are visible only to the Optical controller.
+This is especially helpful in cases where computing optically-feasible paths require knowledge of physical-layer states, such as optical impairments, which are visible only to the Optical controller.

 The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.